Chintan20thakkar/convoso_assignment/README.md

 6.To run your tests in using GUI: npx cypress open select E2E testing select the browser type and then select the spec file to run

+7.Create Local Environment

+Create a new file with name 'cypress.env.json' in 'CONVOSO_ASSIGNMENT' folder Update username, password in below json and add updated json to 'cypress.env.json' file

+{

+    "username" : "enterusername",
+    "password" : "enterpassword"

+}

 Project Structure

 cypress-pom-project/